Current PhD Students

 Banks Osborne

-Banks Osborne joined the finance Ph.D. program at the University of Tennessee in August 2020.
-Prior to joining the department, he worked as a data science graduate research assistant and an instructor of statistics while earning his M.S. in mathematics at the University of North Carolina Wilmington (UNCW), where he earlier earned his B.A. in economics and B.S in mathematics.
-Outside of academia, he has worked as a statistical consultant.
-He is interested in the implications of financial technology (fintech) for corporate finance, and his research tends to focus on cyber risk, marketplace lending and innovation.
-Personal Website
+Banks Osborne is a fourth-year PhD candidate who joined the finance program in August 2020.
+He previously worked as a data scientist and an instructor of statistics while earning his M.S. in mathematics at the University of North Carolina Wilmington, where he also earned his B.A. in economics and B.S in mathematics.
+Outside of academia, Osborne worked as a statistical consultant.
+His research centers on how cyber risk influences firms and financial markets, and his dissertation seeks to expand understanding of how cyberattacks affect stakeholders of targeted entities.
+More broadly, Osborne also enjoys researching topics related to financial technology and regulatory issues.

 Wenxuan (Laura) Sun